michaeljoseph/changes/README.md

 warning: sdist: standard file not found: should have one of README, README.rst, README.txt
 ```

-Or you can do it all in one step, if your commit messages are good enough:
+Or you can do it all in one step (if your commit messages are good enough):
 ```python
 (changes)➜  changes git:(master) changes -m changes release What is the release version for "changes" [Default: 0.2.0]: